 Treatment goals will also influence the treatment plan.
 For example, are you looking to relieve pain, do you want an ongoing maintenance plan to work alongside your daily/weekly activities and routine, or are you wanting to resolve a chronic ailment?

 On occasions, patients may only need 1-2 treatments to guide their bodies to allow themselves to flow through with the natural healing processes, other times and majority of patients return for 4-8 sessions for to create more changes in the body to re-establish mobility, reduction in pain and enhance function.
 Other complex cases will require more sessions, which will be reviewed every session to establish whether the progress is still in line with the patient’s goals.
+There are times when we correct one issue to find that it may have been stemming from compensatory patterns of another issue.

 How often should I have a session?